 - Graduate Certificate in English Language Learners

-- Graduate Certificate in Education Technology Across the Curriculum
+- Graduate Certificate in Educational Technology Across the Curriculum

 The endorsement is added to an existing valid teaching certificate.
 With it, you can teach English language learners in preschool through grade 12, be more effective with ELLs in the regular classroom, or be a consulting teacher to assist other educators in effectively meeting the needs of ELLs.
 The ELL endorsement consists of 18 semester hours.
 Note that the endorsement requires a practicum in an educational setting where you work with linguistically diverse students (T&L 501).